 DDR SDRAM modules incorporate serial presencedetect (SPD).
 The SPD function is implemented using a 2,048-bit EEPROM.
 This nonvolatile storage device contains 256 bytes.

-System READ/WRITE operations between the master (system logic) and the slave

-EEPROM device (DIMM) occur via a standard I2C bus using the DIMM's SCL (clock) and SDA (data) signals, together with SA (2:0), which provide eight unique DIMM/EEPROM addresses.
+The first 128 bytes can be programmed to identify the module type and various SDRAM organizations and timing parameters.
+The remaining 128 bytes of storage are available for use by the customer.
+System READ/WRITE operations between the master (system logic) and the slave EEPROM device (DIMM) occur via a standard I2C bus using the DIMM's SCL (clock) and SDA (data) signals, together with SA (2:0), which provide eight unique DIMM/EEPROM addresses.
 Write protect (WP) is tied to ground on the module, permanently disabling hardware write protect.